Fatality Facts 2020Motorcycles and ATVs

 Overview

 Motorcycles are less stable and less visible than cars and often have high performance capabilities.
 When motorcycles crash, their riders lack the protection of an enclosed vehicle, so they're more likely to be injured or killed.
-The federal government estimates that per mile traveled in 2019, the number of deaths on motorcycles was nearly 29 times the number in cars.
-National Highway Traffic Safety Administration.
-(2021).
-Traffic safety facts, 2019: Motorcycles (Report No. DOT HS-813-112).
-U.S. Department of Transportation.
+The federal government estimates that per mile traveled in 2021, the number of deaths on motorcycles was nearly 24 times the number in cars (NHTSA, 2023).

-All-terrain vehicles (ATVs) are not designed for on-highway use, but in recent years hundreds of riders died in crashes on public roads annually.
+All-terrain vehicles (ATVs) are not designed for on-road use, but recently hundreds of riders have been dying each year in crashes on public roads.

 The following facts are based on analysis of data from the U.S. Department of Transportation's Fatality Analysis Reporting System (FARS).